Basis for International Interactions

 Unions

-The idea of "eliminating barriers" can work only when societies across a boundary seem almost similar to each other, when the citizens of those societies have a feeling of "belonging together".
+The idea of "eliminating barriers" can work only when societies across a boundary seem nearly alike, when the citizens of those societies have a feeling of "belonging together".

 A much more advanced application of the thought of "we belong together" led to the formation of the European Monetary Union.
 The member countries of this union agreed to discard their local sovereign currencies, adopt a common currency and agree upon the principles, policies, rules and mechanisms for the common currency.
 Forming such a union demonstrates a serious commitment to the feeling of "we belong together".
 It is a big achievement.